10 Tips for Coping After Rehab

 Doing Your Part

-Another expression that is far more than a catch phrase is “giving back”.
+Another expression that is far more than a catchphrase is “giving back.”
 It means reaching out and helping others.
 Recovering addicts in rehab help other addicts as a matter of course.
-Factually, it is an important part of recovery, and there is no reason to stop post-rehab.
+It is an important part of recovery, and there is no reason to stop post-rehab.
 Helping others, whether it’s other addicts looking to get cleaned up, tutoring kids in an after-school program, volunteering at your church, or just being a good friend, all add up to giving back in its many forms.
 It puts things in perspective.
 You just feel better.
-Who knows, you just may find a new calling.
+Who knows, you just may find a new calling while going through methods of coping after rehab.